rezanikfal/Tutorials/Agile.md

   - It talks about technical requirements and is not written from the perspective of the customer.

 ### Pareto Principle (80/20 Rule)
-Software features that are user by customers:
+Software features that are used by customers:
 <img src="./Pics/rule8020.png" width="550">
 - This 20% is the most valuable part of the software (__Often__ and __Always__ used)
 - Agile team should start the very frist 20% first.